medikoo/deferred/README.md

 Promises just by being rich objects introduce overhead over regular callbacks.
 If we do a lot asynchronous operations that are fast, performance of promise implementation that we rely on becomes a significant factor.

-_benchmark_ folder contains few plain test cases that compares Deferred to other popular promise implementations.
-Base of test is plain [lstat](http://nodejs.org/api/all.html#all_fs_lstat_path_callback) call to self file.
+_benchmark_ folder contains two tests.
+Tests reflect real use case I had in which performance of promise implementation appeared to be crucial (in that case it was a clear bottleneck).

+Base of a test is fastest asynchronous call I know ([lstat](http://nodejs.org/api/all.html#all_fs_lstat_path_callback) from node.js) that's called 10000 times either in parallel or one after another.

+_Note for benchmark purists: Yes, this test does real I/O. All tries to provide adequate shim failed.
+Most reliable shim added more randomness to result than we got from calling real `lstat` function_

 _Example output taken under Node v0.10.20 on 2008 MBP._